Rated on:

 There is masses to do isn't there and all so tasteful and steiner-y as the children would say.

-Some people have asked me for ideas for the plant dyed wool I'm selling and apart from using it for wet or needlefelting I thought it might be nice to make these fairy-like figures:
+Some people have asked me for ideas for the plant dyed wool I'm selling and apart from using it for wet or needlefelting I've made a few of these fairy-like figures that a German friend showed me how to make:

 So if you fancy making a few here's how to - I may double up the pics as there are so many steps: